Costa Rica at the Olympics

 Costa Rica first participated at the Olympic Games in 1936, but then missed the next four Olympiads.
 The nation returned to the Games in 1964 and has participated in every Summer Olympic Games since then.
-Costa Rica has also participated in several Winter Olympic Games since 1980.
+The nation has also participated at the Winter Olympic Games in 6 occasions: 1980 to 1992, 2002 and 2006.

 Costa Rican athletes have won a total of four medals, all by Silvia Poll and Claudia Poll in swimming.

 The National Olympic Committee for Costa Rica was created in 1936 and recognized by the International Olympic Committee in the same year.
 The N.O.C. was named Comité Olímpico de Costa Rica.